-2.11.1 License information
+2.11.1 License info

-Upon specifying license info (license name and URL), this info is shown in the translation info section.
+Upon specifying license info (license name and URL), this info is shown in the translation info section of the respective Component configuration.

-Usually this is best location to place info on licensing where no explicit consent is required, like if your project or translation is not libre.
+Usually this is best place to post licensing info if no explicit consent is required.
+If your project or translation is not libre you most probably need prior consent.